MKMaarif/ETL-pipeline-pdf-images/README.md

 # ETL Pipeline for Document Processing

-This fully functioned UI ETL pipeline extracts text, tables, and figures from PDFs and images using OCR and machine learning.
+This fully functional UI ETL pipeline extracts text, tables, and figures from PDFs and images using OCR and machine learning.
 The processed data can be edited, saved, and queried in a database.

 ## 🚀 Features
 - 📄 Extract Text (OCR-based)